Ricky512227/EventStreamMonitor/MICROSERVICES_ARCHITECTURE.md

 # Microservices Architecture

 ## Overview
-This document describes the microservices architecture for the Airliner Administration system.
+This document describes the microservices architecture for the EventStreamMonitor system.

 ## Services